 The John and Mary Pappajohn Sculpture Park isn’t the only thing to check out in downtown Des Moines.
-Be sure to see these other Iowa roadside attractions and murals, Plantoir (the giant garden trowel), the Unbridled Native American Woman and Horse Sculpture in Des Moines, IA and the Cheers from Des Moines mural, all just down the block from the park!
+Be sure to see these other Iowa roadside attractions and murals, Plantoir (the giant garden trowel), the Unbridled Native American Woman and Horse Sculpture, and the Cheers from Des Moines mural, all just down the block from the park!

 The John and Mary Pappajohn Sculpture Park